plastilinn/docs/pages/sections/Market_trends.md

 ## 📹 Internet info and videos
 🤖 [Search info and videos about Market trends using AI](https://www.perplexity.ai/search?q=videos+about+Market+trends:+the+identification+and+analysis+of+specific+customer+groups+and+their+evolving+needs+and+preferences+within+a+business+model.
-)&
+)

 ## 📰 Content type (#trend)
 Content is of type text and uses the following tags: #trend

 ## 📖 Description
-"Segment/Market Trends" refers to the identification and analysis of specific portions of a market (segments) and the prevailing patterns of change (trends) within these segments.
+"Market Trends" refers to the identification and analysis of specific portions of a market (segments) and the prevailing patterns of change (trends) within these segments.
 This concept is crucial in a business model as it helps companies understand their target customers, competitors, and market dynamics, and formulate effective strategies.

 Segment ID typically involves the following aspects: